Happy Birthday to me

 But strangely the hidden ones

-are the very ones who don't
+are often the ones who don't

 celebrate themselves at all

-while those who should tone it down, won't
+while those who should cut back, won't

 There's something very telling